dev4958/rss-reader/README.md

 ### Development Web Version Setup

-To run RSS Reader in development mode, install NVM with Node.js version 8.x (other may work too, hasn't been tested with everything).
+To run RSS Reader in development mode, install NVM with Node.js version 8.x (others may work too, hasn't been tested with everything).
 Then, in the root directory of this cloned project, enter the following:

 `npm i`